Emotional effects

 • Redirecting them away from the cause of the emotional change

-• Leading the survivor in a calming activity
+• Leading your loved one in a calming activity

 Doctors will advise whether mood stabilizing medications would be beneficial.
-If the survivor does start taking medication, remember that it may not work right away.
+If your loved one does start taking medication, remember that it may not work right away.

 Over time, many people find that their mood swings happen less and less as their emotions balance out and they employ appropriate coping methods.